megaport/terraform-provider-megaport/README.md

 Delayed cancellation (cancel-at-end-of-term) is not supported by the provider.
 The previously available `cancel_at_end_of_term` provider option has been removed because the Megaport API no longer accepts delayed cancellation for Ports or LAG Ports.

+**Upgrade note:** If your existing Terraform configuration still sets `cancel_at_end_of_term` in the `provider "megaport"` block, Terraform will report it as an unsupported provider argument.
+Remove that setting before planning or applying with this version.

 ## Importing Existing Resources

 When importing existing Megaport resources into Terraform, you may notice that certain computed fields appear to change from "unknown" to their actual values on the first `terraform apply` after import. **This is expected behavior and not actual configuration drift.**